 There’s no doubt that the advent of broadly-available Artificial Intelligence (AI) offers businesses the prospect of increased productivity and accelerated innovation, whilst also enabling society to help solve some of its toughest – and most persistent – challenges: disease, famine, climate control and natural disasters.

-The good news is that AI is already delivering tangible economic benefits for many organisations across Asia Pacific.
+AI is already delivering tangible economic benefits for many organizations across Asia Pacific.

 For example, leading global container shipping company OOCL reports that applying AI to their business is already saving them $10m annually, whilst Apollo Hospitals in India are using AI to help predict heart disease amongst its patients.

-This week, as we celebrate International Labor Day, it is especially pertinent to examine the far-reaching implication that AI brings to work, and ask ourselves if the social disruptions that AI can potentially create will ultimately overshadow its benefits.
+Today, as we celebrate international Labor Day, it is also pertinent to examine the far-reaching implication that AI brings to the workforce, and ask ourselves if the social disruptions that AI can potentially create will ultimately overshadow its benefits.

 The Evolution of Jobs in the AI-Shaped Future